Last Updated on September 5, 2022 by

 - Fentanyl

-Though opioids are currently under fire from the government as well as private citizens, other classes of prescription drugs put you at risk for addiction as well, having caused over 700,000 deaths due to overdose between 1997 and 2017.
+Though opioids are currently under fire from the government as well as consumer advocacy groups, other classes of prescription drugs are known for their risk of addiction as well, having caused over 700,000 deaths due to overdose between 1997 and 2017.

 - Stimulants, including Adderall and Ritalin